What is tequila? How is it made? Is there always a worm in each bottle?

 - Extra-Anejo (“extra-aged”).
 Producers age this at least three years in small oak barrels.

 Distillers must make tequila from the blue agave.
 But they can make mezcal from over 30 varieties of agave (maguey).
-Therefore, all tequila is mezcal, but not all mezcal is tequila.
+So all tequila is mezcal, but not all mezcal is tequila.
 Just as rum is distilled spirits, but not all distilled spirits is rum.

 II.
 Common Myths